social-navigation-group/sbpd-dataset-pipeline/README.md

 # dataset-pipeline
 <!-- A.K.A.
 World's Largest Pedestrian Dataset (WLPD) -->

+Please check each individual folders for detailed readme.

 ### Developer Certificate of Origin (DCO)

 The developer need to add a Signed-off-by statement and thereby agrees to the DCO, which you can find below.
 You can add either -s or --signoff to your usual git commit commands.
 If Signed-off-by is attached to the commit message, it is regarded as agreed to the Developer's Certificate of Origin 1.1.